ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 By building an NFT minter — a simple UI where you can input a link to your digital asset, a title, and a description — you'll learn how to:

-- Connect to Metamask via your frontend project
+- Connect to MetaMask via your frontend project
 - Call smart contract methods from your frontend
-- Sign transactions using Metamask
+- Sign transactions using MetaMask

 In this tutorial, we will be using [React](https://reactjs.org/) as our frontend framework.
 Because this tutorial is primarily focused on Web3 development, we won't be spending much time breaking down React fundamentals.
 Instead, we'll be focusing on bringing functionality to our project.